 - Can you successfully cherry pick if Doordash is hiding the tip?

 - What can we expect in the future?

-Several Dashers are reporting receiving delivery offers like in the following screenshot:
+Several Dashers reported receiving delivery offers like in the following screenshot:

-Instead of a delivery pay offer that you used to see, the screenshot shows the following: “Earn $6.00 in DoorDash Pay + 100% of tip.”
-In other words, Doordash is only providing the base pay, not a total expected amount as they had in the past.
+Instead of a delivery pay offer that you used to see, the screenshot showed the following: “Earn $6.00 in DoorDash Pay + 100% of tip.”
+In other words, Doordash was only providing the base pay, not a total expected amount as they had in the past.

 This compares to the following screenshot.
 Incidentally, this screenshot was for an offer on the same day as the one above.

 On this particular offer, Doordash is not hiding the tip.
 This is what Doordash drivers have become used to since Doordash updated their pay model in September of 2019.
 The delivery offer is $5.00, and the language underneath reads: “Includes DoorDash pay and customer tip (Total may be higher).”

 So we go from an offer that “includes Doordash pay AND customer tip” to one that only shows the Doordash pay.

 Doordash seems to be experimenting now with hiding the fact that there is a tip at all with this new layout.